 Bernard’s life has had many difficult ups and downs, but he has remained true to his calling.
 I checked on him recently through our MV Field Coordinator and found him still faithful in every way.
 He is happy and thankful for the opportunity to serve God heading up children’s ministry in his area of Zambia.
 Bernard had the heart to sacrifice and persevere in his service to God and to the Tonga people.
 A little help and encouragement went a long way in his life, as it does with so many others.

-Talk with Amber at Missionary Ventures and discuss becoming part of a short-term mission trip going to a country where your life will be enriched by meeting such people as Pastor Bernard, and you will be a blessing to them through your friendship and words of encouragement.
+Talk with us at Missionary Ventures and discuss becoming part of a short-term mission trip going to a country where your life will be enriched by meeting such people as Pastor Bernard, and you will be a blessing to them through your friendship and words of encouragement.
 You will never be the same as you touch lives the way Jesus did when He walked the earth.
 You are the Body of Christ.
 Come meet some other wonderful parts of the Body and make the heart of your Father rejoice as you work together.
 It’s easier than you think.
-Just make a call (407) 859-7322 or email, and ask for more information.
+Just make a call (407) 859-7322 and ask for more information.